vercel/next.js/packages/next/README.md

 `<Link>` component has two main props:

-- `href`: the path inside `pages` directory + query string.
+- `href`: the path inside `pages` directory + query string
-- `as`: the path that will be rendered in the browser URL bar.
+- `as`: the path that will be rendered in the browser URL bar

 Example: